dougal/dotfiles/TIL.md

 matching node in the line.
 For example, `ci"` will enter insert mode in the current or next set of double quotes on the current line.

-`gi` will jump back to the last insert in the current buffer.
+`gi` will jump back to the last insert in the current buffer, and enter insert mode.

+`gI` will jump to the first column, and enter insert mode. `I` only goes to the first non-blank character on the line.

 When using `vim-commentary`, `gcap` will comment out a paragraph, which works for methods/functions in languages.
 This works in Ruby.
 If using